Updated April 2026

 Create a Comprehensive House Manual

-Clear instructions for appliances, heating, pool/spa, and emergency contacts reduce accidental damage and liability risk.
+Clear instructions for appliances, heating, cooling, pool or spa, and emergency contacts reduce accidental damage and liability risk.
 Include evacuation plans and first aid kit location.

 7